Bay Port High School

 Bay Port High School is a public high school in the Howard-Suamico School District in Wisconsin.
-Its enrollment for the 2006-2007 school year was approximately 1,675.
+Its enrollment for the 2021–2022 school year was approximately 1,900.

 The school colors are navy blue, Columbia blue and white.
 Bay Port's mascot is a pirate, with an eye patch over one eye, and a sword clenched in his teeth.
 He also wears a pirate hat with a skull and crossbones.

 History

 Founded in 1963, Bay Port High School had a graduating class of 30 in 1964.
-In 2000, Bay Port moved from its original location in Howard, Wisconsin to its new home in Suamico, Wisconsin.
+In 2000, the school moved from its original location in Howard, Wisconsin to its new home in Suamico, Wisconsin.

 Demographics

 BPHS is 90 percent white, three percent Hispanic, three percent black, two percent Asian, and one percent Native American.

 Academics

 Bay Port offers Advanced Placement courses and the International Baccalaureate curriculum, as well as an iAcademy offering online courses.
 The school houses film labs, art studios, and a greenhouse, an athletic field, and performing arts wings.
 Graduation is held in early June with a ceremony in the fieldhouse.